The Best 15 Restaurants in Vietnam: A Comprehensive Guide

 15. Le Thanh Ton Restaurant (Hanoi)

-This restaurant serves up delicious French-inspired Vietnamese cuisine—perfect for those who want something different from traditional Vietnamese fare.
-The restaurant is located near Hanoi’s Old Quarter and offers a variety of options including soups, salads, sandwiches, pastas and pizzas
+Le Thanh Ton restaurant serves up delicious French-inspired Vietnamese cuisine that is perfect for those who want a break from Vietnamese traditional food.
+The restaurant offers a variety of dishes such as soups, pasta, etc.

 If you’re ever in Vietnam, eat these delicious dishes.